Jerome H. Holland: Post academia years and death

-In 1979, as the result of his appointment President Jimmy Carter, Holland became the first African American to serve as the chairman of the Red Cross Board of Governors, a position he held until his death.
+In 1979, as the result of his appointment by President Jimmy Carter, Holland became the first African American to serve as the chairman of the Red Cross Board of Governors, a position he held until his death.
 The Red Cross renamed its research and development laboratory in Holland's honor in 1987.

 Holland died in New York City on January 13, 1985.
-He was posthumously awarded the Presidential Medal of Freedom in April 1985.
+He was posthumously awarded the Presidential Medal of Freedom in April 1985 by President Ronald Reagan.

 Family

-Holland was one of 13 children.
-His son, Joe Holland, one of ten children, also played for Cornell.
-He was selected as a third team All-American running back by the Associated Press for the 1978 College Football All-America Team, and as a graduate student with a 3.70 GPA, the same year, as an Academic All American.
+Holland was one of 10 children.
+His son Joe Holland also played football for Cornell.
+He was selected as a third team All-American running back by the Associated Press for its 1978 team, and as a graduate student with a 3.70 GPA, the same year, as an Academic All American.
 In 1991, he became a member of the Academic Hall of Fame.
 An attorney, playwright and entrepreneur, Joe Holland is a Republican, as was his father.
 He filed as a candidate for Governor of New York in the 2018 election.